Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes

-Figure~\ref{fig:synthetic_control_results} shows the time series of the actual treated countries against the synthetic control estimates.
-Here, we can see that after full AI access, the actual treated petition lexical features (MATTR, Grade Level, Word Count) are greater than the synthetic control estimates.
-Likewise, the actual treated outcome metrics are lower than the synthetic control outcome metrics.
-These trends are consistent with the patterns we observed in our main differences-in-differences analysis.
+We also include the lagged outcome (lagged at 4, 8, and 12 weeks) for matching across groups~\cite{cunningham_mixtape}.
+We can then compare the time series in the treated countries to the time series in the synthetic counterfactual, which provides us with an estimate of the causal effect of the intervention (in-platform AI access).
+SI Appendix Figures~\ref{fig:synthetic_control_results_us},~\ref{fig:synthetic_control_results_ca},~\ref{fig:synthetic_control_results_gb} show the time series of the actual treated countries against the synthetic control estimates, which are consistent with our difference-in-differences analysis.
+In particular, the word count, lexical diversity, and readability of petitions written in treated countries are higher than in the synthetic control counterfactual trend during the period of differential access.
+Outcome metrics (i.e., the share of petitions that reach 1+ comment in 30 days or 10+ signatures overall) in treated countries are lower than the synthetic control counterfactual during the period of differential access.